What are the secrets for a successful life?

 The neuroscience behind applying positive thinking effectively

 A big surprise came when the scientists saw that over time, those who maintained a practice of three or more positive value thoughts to every negative thought had changed their brain structure.
 Their amygdalae had shrunk!
 Remember what I said about the amygdala?
 It’s responsible for our emotional fight-or-flight survival response.
-Override your negative thoughts with positive values and shrink your amygdala, which in turn should reduce the number of your knee-jerk responses that get you into trouble!
+Override your negative thoughts with positive values and your amygdala will probably shrink, which in turn should reduce the number of your knee-jerk responses that get you into trouble!

 When you override your negative thoughts with positive, your brain functions well, you feel joy, your relationships improve, and you become more appropriately emotionally responsive.
-The added bonus is that, with a better-functioning brain, you more easily find solutions to your problems.
+Something else the scientists discovered is that three or more positive thoughts to override each negative thought kept the study participants just above depression, while more caused greater joy.[3, 4] The added bonus, besides creating better relationships, is that this level of positive thinking allows us to more easily find solutions to our problems, which serves to make us think even more positively, and feel even more joy.
 Not bad for simply thinking positively on purpose!